Property and Theft Offenses

 Philadelphia Theft Defense Lawyer

 If you face property crime or theft charges, an aggressive defense can make the difference between liberty and imprisonment.
 You can hire an experienced theft lawyer in Philadelphia to fight for your rights.
-Our criminal defense attorneys at Alva & Shuttleworth, LLC can represent you.
+Our criminal defense attorneys at Alva Foster & Moscow, LLC can represent you.
 We will challenge evidence and call into question anything that shows the reasonable doubt in your case.
 Call us today at (215) 665-1695 to set up a consultation.

 We represent those charged with theft and property offenses throughout the Philly area, including in Bucks County, Chester County, Montgomery County, and Delaware County.
 We can represent clients throughout Pennsylvania and New Jersey.